RajPathare/Spikey/README.md

 # Spikey
-Spikey is my another hyper-casual game derived from the super famous game -  "Don't Touch The Spikes" (By Ketchapp).
+Spikey is another hyper-casual game derived from the super famous game -  "Don't Touch The Spikes" (By Ketchapp).
 The main reason for making this game was to improve my programming skills and to discover the great world of Unity.

 ### Link to be provided soon